SiddhiRao10/browserstack-examples-playwright/README.md

     ```
 * Please follow the README.md on the BrowserStack demo application repository to install and start the dev server on localhost.

 * In this section, we will run a single test case to test the BrowserStack Demo app hosted on your local machine i.e. localhost.
-Refer to the `playwright-bstack-local.conf.js` file for configuration and setup and teardown processes.

-Note: You may need to provide additional BrowserStackLocal arguments to successfully connect your localhost environment with BrowserStack infrastructure. (e.g if you are behind firewalls, proxy or VPN).

 * Further details for successfully creating a BrowserStackLocal connection can be found here: